Tuesday, August 26, 2008

 These two cars have been participated in all rally programs like 24-hour Race at Hua Mark Stadium, Rally Cross at Asiana Circuit etc.

 At last, the Ford of Mr.Sutthikiat Jirathiwat was succeeded to “The Taxi Driver” as called by the foreign competitors or Mr.Boonchoo Montai, the well-known rally competitors of Thailand.
 He was called “The Taxi Driver” because he used to drive Toyota KE10 in a International rally event from Thailand to Malaysia.
-Even, he used the normal
+Even, he used the normal 12” radial tires, he was the winner and then his story had been narrated later.

 At the beginning, the both Fords were applied with BDA engine.
 However, the engine was changed to Kent X-flow 1300 cc when one of the car was belonged to Mr.Boonchoo Montai.
 Until now, I cannot find such BDA engine.